Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Interaction Between COVID-19 Cases and News

-We explain the parameters in \cref{tab:covid-country-fits}, first starting with the ${\theta}^{ij}$ parameters, the ${\alpha}^{ij}$ parameters, then lastly the $\nu^i$ parameters.
-We interpret the parameters as an approximation to the corresponding parameters of a multivariate Hawkes process, similar to what we investigate in \cref{subsection:parameterrecovery}.

-The parameter ${\theta}^{ij}$ encodes the influence decay from dimension $j$ to $i$.
-A small value of ${\theta}^{ij}$ means that $j$ is expected to influence $i$ over a longer period of time, whereas a large value would imply that the influence of $j$ to $i$ is instantaneous.
-From \cref{tab:covid-country-fits}, we see that India has the smallest ${\theta}^{11}$, which indicates the slow, consistent progression of COVID in India during the early phase.
-Brazil has the smallest ${\theta}^{12}$, which indicates that cases typically did not spike immediately once Brazil made its way into the news, but instead steadily increase over an extended period of time.
-Similar interpretations can be made for ${\theta}^{21}$ and ${\theta}^{22}$.

-The parameter ${\alpha}^{ij}$ measures the strength of influence from $j$ to $i$, given that this encodes the expected number of dimension $i$ events triggered by a single event of dimension $j$.
-We can see from \cref{tab:covid-country-fits} that Brazil, India and the Philippines all have ${\alpha}^{11} > 1$, implying that COVID was highly contagious in these countries during the early stage.
-On the other hand, $\alpha^{12}$ can be viewed as a measure of how strong news preempts an increase in cases.
-Given that Brazil has the largest $\alpha^{12}$ in our sample, news was particularly preemptive of cases there during the early stage.
-Conversely, $\alpha^{21}$ measures the expected number of news articles published after a single case.
-In countries with high $\alpha^{21}$, news serves a reactionary role to an increase in cases.
-Among the countries considered, China has the highest $\alpha^{21}$.

-The exogenous parameters $\nu^1$ and $\nu^2$ represent the exogenous rates for cases and news, respectively.
-These parameters encapsulate all factors that are external to the system and cannot be accounted for by the self- and cross-excitation of cases and news in the model. $\nu^1$ is a measure of imported cases from other countries, while $\nu^2$ captures the base level of reporting.
-India has the highest importation of cases among the countries considered as it has the highest $\nu^1$, whereas Brazil, given its high $\nu^2$, has the highest base reporting.

-Given that the parameters individually capture different aspects of the interaction between news and cases, we cluster the parameter sets across countries to identify groups that have similar diffusion profiles.
-To render the parameter sets comparable to one another, we scale the number of cases for each country to 100, fit the \( \pmbp(2,1) \) model on this scaled data, and perform $K$-means clustering on the resulting parameter sets.
+{\bf{Cluster countries based on model fittings:}} The parameters capture different aspects of the interaction between news and cases.
+Here, we cluster the fitted parameter sets across countries to identify groups that have similar diffusion profiles.
+To render the scale of parameters comparable across countries, we rescale the maximum daily number of cases for each country over the considered timeframe to be 100, fit the \( \pmbp(2,1) \) on this scaled data, and perform $K$-means clustering on the resulting parameter sets.